lpsmodsimteam/SIT/README.md

 ```

 Once the SST Links are established between the black box interface and the parent component, the
-project should be ready to interface the PyRTL process.
+project should be ready to interface the HDL process.

 ### Tests